sgflores/EFCoreRESTAPI/README.md

 	Install-Package System.IdentityModel.Tokens.Jwt -Version 5.6.0
 	Install-Package Microsoft.AspNetCore.Authentication.JwtBearer -Version 3.1.0

-3. Create new database
+3. Data Migrations
-4. Create Model Classes (will be used as our tables in migration)
+4. Create Model Classes (Products, UserInfo) (will be used as our tables in migration)
 5. Create ApplicationDbContext class to be used for migration

 	    public class InventoryContext : DbContext